-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance on page 43 for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):

 - 1. How well the nominee managed the program. - 2.
-The program's technical merits, such as: - a.
-How successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and health performance. - b.
-How well the nominee managed the program and EMS implementation. - 3.
-How well the program supported military readiness, and how effectively the program integrated the management of significant environmental aspects into mission activities, as reflected by involvement of line organizations in EMS implementation. - 4.
+The program's technical merits, such as how successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions while maintaining or improving overall mission and environmental, safety, and health performance. - 3.
+How well the program supported military readiness, and how effectively the program integrated the management of significant environmental aspects into mission activities, - 4.
 How effectively the nominee disseminated lessons learned to others. - 5.
-The nominee's success in involving base personnel and residents of military housing in the program. - 6.
+The nominee's success in involving installation personnel and residents in the program. - 6.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.